 When you buy a seed pack of any flowers, you often don’t need them all, so you can also share with friends if you want or save some for next year.
 They generally keep well if you keep them in a cool dry please, but check the date.
 You can even grow more seedlings are sell them if it goes well.

 With seeds, you can also choose to grow them pesticide free (which is not the case for many garden centre plants) so they will be healthier and better for wildlife from the start.

 Likewise if you use peat free compost, then you are not contributing to the damage of ancient peatlands, which hold massive amounts of carbon.
 Read more about peat free compost here.
 It is often a little more expensive to buy, but overall, if you’re using it to grow from seed, it’s still cheaper than buying full size plants.

 You can also do swaps with friends, with seed packets you’ve bought, or you can even collect seeds from your garden.
-I got Lavender (English and French), chives and coral bell from mine this March.
+I collected Lavender (English and French), chives and coral bell from mine this March.
 We held a seed swap and I got some lovely cosmos.
 Check your local area if there are any seed swaps coming up in Springtime (usually)